 Dual Process Theory

 The most useful theory I have found is something called The Dual Process.
 As you can see from the image, at the moment of the loss all of us, men and women have two instinctive responses Loss Orientation and Restoration Orientation, and we oscillate between the two.
 Doing one allows you to do the other.
 So having a focus for your grief, supports you in the loss orientation, and then getting out and exercising supports you in the restorative aspect.
-You may move in and out of the different states many times through the day.
-At the beginning you are likely to feel overwhelmingly loss oriented, but doing things that distract you, and being restoration oriented can help you manage that level of loss.
+You may move in and out of the different states many times throughout the day.
+At the beginning, you are likely to feel overwhelmingly loss-oriented, but doing things that distract you, and being restoration-oriented can help you manage that level of loss.
 Men tend to be restoration oriented and women tend to be loss oriented, so it is helpful to recognise that we are wired differently; it doesn’t mean we feel the pain less, but what we tend to do with it, is different.